wsfreund/RingerCore/readme.md

     ValueError: String (Val2) does not match any of the allowed values [('val1', 1), ('val2', 2)].

-However, the match case may not be the desired behavior.
+However, in some cases the case sensitive enumeration may not be the desired behavior.
 In those cases, set the `_ignoreCase` property to True, as follows:

 ```python